LIBDSCI350m-Fall25/group4/pages/about.md

 **Roles & Responsibilities**:

-**Ashna Rajbhandari**, *Project Manager*: As Project Manager, Ashna oversaw all project activities and ensured clear communication within the team and with the course instructor.
+**Ashna Rajbhandari**: *Project Manager*: As Project Manager, Ashna oversaw all project activities and ensured clear communication within the team and with the course instructor.
 She led the development of major deliverables,including the progress report, data management plan, documentation, and final presentation, and coordinated quality reviews.
 Ashna was also responsible for organizing the shared workspace, submitting assignments, and ensuring that meeting notes were properly documented and stored.

-**Adaleah Carman**, *Collection Development Manager*: As Collection Development Manager, Adaleah approved the 20–30 objects that made up the digital collection.
+**Adaleah Carman**: *Collection Development Manager*: As Collection Development Manager, Adaleah approved the 20–30 objects that made up the digital collection.
 She led research on the topic and defined the scope while ensuring all copyright and licensing information was accurately recorded.
 She also collaborated with the preservation team to confirm that selected files met format and quality standards.

-**Daniel Johnson**, *Object Preservation Manager*: As Object Preservation Manager, Danny oversaw the organization of the project’s files and ensured that digital objects were stored, named, and formatted according to preservation best practices.
+**Daniel Johnson**: *Object Preservation Manager*: As Object Preservation Manager, Danny oversaw the organization of the project’s files and ensured that digital objects were stored, named, and formatted according to preservation best practices.
 He managed the Google Drive folder structure, coordinated how objects were added, and ensured that backups existed for all materials.
 Danny also set file requirements for the collection and decided which objects met the technical standards needed for CollectionBuilder.

-**Ava Nepple**, *Metadata Manager*: As Metadata Manager, Ava led the cataloging of all objects and ensured that metadata followed Dublin Core, CollectionBuilder, and any group-specific standards.
+**Ava Nepple**: *Metadata Manager*: As Metadata Manager, Ava led the cataloging of all objects and ensured that metadata followed Dublin Core, CollectionBuilder, and any group-specific standards.
 She maintained the master metadata spreadsheet and standardized data entry for consistency and accuracy across the collection.
 Ava also performed metadata quality reviews and made final decisions about how each object was described.

-**DSCI/Lib 350M,** Humanities Research Data Management, Fall Term 2025
+**DSCI/Lib 350M:** Humanities Research Data Management, Fall Term 2025

-**Instructor,** Kate Thornhill
+**Instructor:** Kate Thornhill

-**GLAMS Used**
+**GLAMS Used:**
 - Oregon Digital
 - University of British Columbia Digital Libraries
 - San Jose State University, Special Collections and Archives
 - UCLA Library Digital Collections

+**Acknowledgements:** We would like to give a huge thank you to professor Kate Thornhill for all of the help, knowledge, and patience you've provided for this project.
+We would also like to thank the librarians associated with all of the digital collections we have used for this project for their excellence in curating useful and interesting collections for us to pull from.
+We would especially like to thank the librarian department at the University of British Columbia for their timely and cooperative communication when messaging with us about copyright information.

-**Ownership,** We do not own anything in this collection, all objects in copyright are owned by their respective copyright holders.
+**Ownership:** We do not own anything in this collection, all objects in copyright are owned by their respective copyright holders.